Azure/AppService/_posts/2022-10-07-Configure automation for upgrade preferences in App Service Environment part2.md

 **Create Resource Group**

 The demo environment will be organized using three resource groups.
 The first resource group is for App Service Environment in primary region, the second is for App Service Environment in secondary region and the third resource group is for the *Logic App* automation.
-Two resource groups were created during the first scenario, now you need to create a resource group for Azure App Service Environment is secondary region.
+Two resource groups were created during the first scenario, now you need to create a resource group for Azure App Service Environment is the secondary region.

 ```bash
 az group create -l $LocationRegionDR -n $ASEResourceGroupNameDR